emanjavacas/cosycat-wiki/General-workflow.md

 # **General Workflow**

-Cosycat is designed for easy use by students and researchers of various abilities and is versatile enought to be useful to a variety of kinds of research.
+Cosycat is designed for easy use by students and researchers of various abilities and is versatile enough to be useful to a variety of kinds of research.
 The general pattern of work involves retrieving a set of data via regex query, filtering or sorting it for annotation, annotating the data and then conducting analysis upon the annotated set.

 ## **Query**